-By Taylor R. Patskanick, Master’s Research Fellow in Aging, Harvey A. Friedman Center for Aging, Institute for Public Health
+Written by Taylor R. Patskanick, master’s research fellow in aging at the Harvey A. Friedman Center for Aging at the Institute for Public Health

 Have you ever thought about how much of your life you will spend working?
 Now more than ever before, older Americans are living longer and working longer.

 The average age of retirement since the establishment of Social Security in the 1930s has increased.
 In fact, about 22% of our labor force is aged 55+ right now; and it will only continue to grow to about 25% by 2024, seven years from now.
 This means employers will not only need to meet the unique challenges of an aging workforce, but will have a wealth of resources and skills in older workers who are choosing to work past “retirement age.”

 For some, working longer is a choice, while for others it is a necessity.
 Many Americans have to work for as long as possible to maintain access to employer-sponsored healthcare benefits and maintain an income.
 Due to the 2008 financial crisis, soaring healthcare costs, and stagnant wages, Baby Boomers and subsequent generations will continue to find it harder than any other generation to save for retirement.

 Working longer also means we routinely engage with co-workers who can provide us with important social and emotional resources or support.

 Working longer is not only valuable for our wallets, but can also be good for our health.
 There is a close link between purpose in life and occupational activities― both promote health benefits, a sense of identity, and skill development.
 Working longer also means we routinely engage with co-workers who can provide us with important social and emotional resources or support.
 Yet, the nature and type of work we do and our satisfaction with our job all determine if employment continues to be good for our physical, cognitive, and psychological health.